modelscope/data-juicer/tools/multimodal/README.md

 `cut_videos` is set to True.
 You can cut before conversion by yourself as well.

 #### MSR-VTT-like
-MSR-VTT dataset contains multiple fields, here wo use 2 fields:
+MSR-VTT dataset contains multiple fields, here we use 2 fields:
 - `video_id`: the video file name without suffix used in the sample.
 We suppose that users have downloaded these videos already。
 - `caption`: the corresponding caption for the video.